mukunjufelicity/Road-Accidents-Dashboard_Excel-Analysis/README.md

   e.
 Under lighting conditions; grouped darkness categories together

-Brought together all pivot tables and linked the different sheets for easier navigation corresponding to the dashboard
+Brought together all pivot tables and linked the different sheets for easier navigation corresponding to the dashboard.